-The NPPF attaches high importance to plans promoting interaction within communities through mixed use development, in safe and accessible environments and positive planning of community facilities as an integrated part of development, as well as protecting against loss of services.
+The NPPF attaches high importance to plans promoting interaction within communities through mixed use development, in safe community facilities as an integrated part of development, as well as protecting against loss of services.

 To this end the Northumberland Local Plan Core Strategy protects against loss of key services - supports new services and facilities and encourages development to contribute to the provision of community facilities through developer contributions.